forceporquillo/TracePinas/README.md

 - Listening **network connection state** and **Internet connectivity** with approach to **RxJava Observables.**

 **Retrofit2**
-- The myApplication get the content by http request using OkHttp3.
+- The baseApplication get the content by http request using OkHttp3.
  - Parse the response via JsonDeserializer.
  - Create data objects via Gson.
  - Allow to debug the response via Logging-interceptor (okhttp).